Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Experiments

 The computation time was fixed for each method given the instance set.
 The value is reported in the last column of \cref{tab:instances}, and was kept fixed independently of the number of rectangles of the specific instance.
 For instance, with fewer levels, 10-30 minutes were provided, and a time limit of up to 4 hours was used for the most complex ones.

 For multi-level instances, the time is managed as described in \cref{sec:bottom-up} and \cref{sec:proposed-mod}.
-Time is allocated proportionally among blocks for Bottom-Up.
+Time is allocated proportionally among block types for Bottom-Up.
 LBBD uses an improvement period of 10 seconds before each optimization of the single-block packing problem is aborted (i.e., when the objective does not improve).
-The main loop for each block in \cref{fig:diagram} is limited by 30 seconds before the best-so-far solution is ``fine-tuned'' and returned to the parent block.
+The main loop for each block type in \cref{fig:diagram} is limited by 30 seconds before the best-so-far solution is ``fine-tuned'' and returned to the parent block type.